Our Maui Favorites Revealed

 Should you book a Maui luau?

 It depends what you are expecting.
 If you want to try authentic Hawaiian foods and enjoy a Hawaiian-esque show, book a luau.
 The food is usually very good, and I am not sure where else to go for traditional roast imu pig (it is so good).
-However, if you are more interested in culture or history, take a pass and book the Ulalena show in Lahaina – no dinner included, but a great indoor show, depicting the history of the Hawaiian islands with great live music and dance. [edit] this show is closed - we hope it will re appear in 2022.
+However, Unfortunately an old favorite, the Ulalena show in Lahaina, – a great indoor show, depicting the history of the Hawaiian islands with great live music and dance closed in 2018.
+Many Luaus (The Old Lahaina Luau for one) give a great narration explaining the history of the islands..

 What is the best luau on Maui?